Predictive Maintenance Fundamentals

 The upfront cost for establishing PdM is quite high because of the required condition monitoring equipment and the highly experienced workforce needed to accurately interpret all the data.
 However, the advantages that a PdM can deliver to an organization outweigh by far the cost considerations.
 If a predictive maintenance program has been properly established and is effectively working as a maintenance strategy, it brings the following potential cost savings:

 - Minimized time for equipment maintenance; maintenance is performed only when an asset requires it

 - Minimized production hours lost due to maintenance, since PdM is performed while equipment is running

 - Minimized spare parts cost.

 Besides these ones, a successful predictive maintenance strategy can entirely reshape in a positive way a company as a whole.
 Reliability should be considered as the core concept of PdM embracing downtime reduction and productivity increase by ensuring a piece of equipment remains operating.

 All information related to the equipment is available from its dedicated sheet in maintenance management application Mobility Work: description, image, documents, preventive maintenance plans, etc.

-Predictive maintenance is about to become the next must maintenance strategy for successful businesses.
+PdM is about to become the next must maintenance strategy for successful businesses.
 Its long-term benefits result in significant improvements in asset reliability and a boost in cost efficiency.
 Driven by a next-gen CMMS as Mobility Work, predictive maintenance can easily become your most powerful maintenance tool.